Sailing: Drag

 Drag from its form is described by a prismatic coefficient, Cp = displaced volume of the vessel divided by waterline length times maximum displaced section area—the maximum value of Cp = 1.0 being for a constant displace cross section area, as would be found on a barge.
 For modern sailboats, values of 0.53 ≤ Cp ≤ 0.6 are likely because of the tapered shape of the submerged hull towards both ends.
 Reducing interior volume allows creating a finer hull with less drag.
 Because a keel or other underwater foil produces lift, it also produces drag, which increases as the boat heels.
 Wetted area of the hull affects total the amount of friction between the water and the hull's surface, creating another component of drag.

 Lateral resistance

 Sailboats use some sort of underwater foil to generate lift that maintains the forward direction of the boat under sail.
-Whereas sails operate at angles of attack between 10° to 90° incident to the wind, underwater foils operate at angles of attack between 0° to 10° incident to the water passing by.
-Neither their angle of attack nor surface is adjustable (except for moveable foils) and they are never intentionally stalled.
+Whereas sails operate at angles of attack between 10° and 90° incident to the wind, underwater foils operate at angles of attack between 0° and 10° incident to the water passing by.
+Neither their angle of attack nor surface is adjustable (except for moveable foils) and they are never intentionally stalled, while making way through the water.
 Heeling the vessel away from perpendicular into the water significantly degrades the boat's ability to point into the wind.